alltheseas/nostrFAQs/FAQs-misconceptions.md

 `User choice.
 If a large company decides to build upon nostr, that is fine.
 Users will have to choice to migrate to another application with ese if they don't like the direction that said company is going or features that they're implementing.
 `-[Derek Ross](https://njump.me/npub18ams6ewn5aj2n3wt2qawzglx9mr4nzksxhvrdc4gzrecw7n5tvjqctp424)

+`Help humanity organize well-enough to overthrow capitalism?
+Just kidding, sort of.
+I think the right way to protect Nostr is to treat it as a public commons, Elinor Ostrom-style.
+Her eight principles for a healthy commons do a great job explaining what it takes, but a diverse set of apps, business, and users is a good start.` -[Matt Lorentz](https://njump.me/npub16zsllwrkrwt5emz2805vhjewj6nsjrw0ge0latyrn2jv5gxf5k0q5l92l7)

 </details>